-Ayala Land Inc: A Play On The Philippines' Property Market
+Ayala Land Inc.: A Play On The Philippines' Property Market

 This higher exposure may, in my opinion, be attributed to their success in residential developments (88% of total property development revenues), with Ayala Land having established a strong brand in the property space, being widely known in the country for its high quality products and offerings (which maybe justifies the higher price point compared to others).

-It may also be due to their broad offerings that encompass all income segments.
-The residential segment is divided into 5 units/brands:
+It may also be due to its broad offerings that encompass all income segments.
+The residential segment is divided into five units/brands:

 - Ayala Land Premier (ALP) which focuses on the luxury and high-end residential lots and condominiums

-- Alveo Land (Alveo) which offers offers various residential lots, and residential and office for sale tower products in the middle-income segment
+- Alveo Land (Alveo) which offers various residential lots and residential and office for sale tower products in the middle-income segment

-- Avida Land (Avida) which develops affordable housing projects to the
+- Avida Land (Avida) which develops affordable housing projects to the affordable income segment

 - Amaia Land (Amaia) which caters to the residential development operations of the country’s economic housing segment

-- BellaVita Land (BellaVita) which aims to establish the country’s first social

-enterprise community development targeting minimum wage earners and members of the informal business sector.
+- BellaVita Land (BellaVita) which aims to establish the country’s first social enterprise community development targeting minimum wage earners and members of the informal business sector

-This is product mix can be considered more diverse compared to SM Prime's which current only offers residential condominiums in Metro Manila, mainly to the low-to-mid income segments.
+This product mix can be considered more diverse compared to SM Prime's, which current only offers residential condominiums in Metro Manila, mainly to the low-to-mid income segments.
 Meanwhile, Megaworld focuses only on residential condominiums to the mid-to-high end segments.

 Source: Ayala Land FY 2016 Presentation

-Overall, the strong brand recognition for Ayala Land and its diverse product offerings translated into residential sales growing steadily year-over-year.
-Ultimately, it enabled them to generate record profitability, with their ROE constantly outpacing industry averages and peers.
+Overall, the strong brand recognition for Ayala Land and its diverse product offerings translated into residential sales growing steadily year over year.
+Ultimately, it enabled it to generate record profitability, with its ROE constantly outpacing industry averages and peers.

 Source: Bloomberg Data